-Total Drama World Tour did it to the Courtney/Duncan ship.
-Dropped a thermonuclear warhead on the ship before doing a Colony Drop on the ashes.
+Total Drama World Tour dropped a thermonuclear warhead on the the Courtney/Duncan ship before doing a Colony Drop on the ashes.

-And then come Total Drama All Stars where the Gwen/Duncan ship was officially torpedoed when Gwen broke up with Duncan because their relationship was no longer thrilling, not to mention he still showed signs of being interested in Courtney.
-Then the season just proceeds to beat the ashes of the already sunken Courtney/Duncan ship by showing that Courtney has completely moved on at this point, having no interest in Duncan whatsoever and instead pursuing a relationship with new comer Scott.
+In Total Drama All Stars the Gwen/Duncan ship was officially torpedoed when Gwen broke up with Duncan because their relationship was no longer thrilling, and he still showed signs of being interested in Courtney Then the season just proceeds to beat the ashes of the already sunken Courtney/Duncan ship by showing that the fomer has completely moved on at this point, having no interest in the latter whatsoever and instead pursuing a relationship with new comer Scott.

 Finn/Marceline was often proposed as an alternative to Finn/Bubblegum.
 Cue the episode "Go With Me", which shows they do not have any romantic feelings for the other.

 The canon Finn/Flame Princess ship was sunk in "Earth and Water" when she breaks up with him for breaking her trust, and in "The Red Throne" FP once again rejected Finn and reiterating that she's no longer interested in him.
 It didn't help Finn's case that he caused all sorts of trouble trying to get back into FP's good graces and Cinnamon Bun, of all people, ended up saving the day and declaring his (probably platonic) love for Flame Princess, which has shippers up in arms.

 The flashback scene where Doofenshmirtz takes Linda on a date (which ended badly) was intended to sink the idea that Doof is Phineas' father.